CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-guideline-intro.md

 ### Guidance

 This profile represents a single clinical practice guideline.
-It serves as a container for the guideline metadata and the individual [Recommendation resources][Recommendation] that represent the recommendations of the guideline.
+It serves as a container for the guideline metadata and the individual [Recommendation resources][SD:Recommendation] that represent the recommendations of the guideline.

 It thus provides a structured presentation of the whole guideline contents including the guideline metadata.